kthanasioimpacta/tua-mesa-back/README.md

 ## SETUP

-- Set your nom-sensetive configurations in the file ./config.py
+- Set your non-sensitive configurations in the file ./config.py
 - Create your Mysql database

 Let's assume you choose the following configuration: